 Does my liability insurance cover my own damage?

-Does your liability insurance cover its own damage?
+Does your liability insurance pay for your own damage?
 The clear answer for 2025

 Minutes